Terran-M-R/CanonVault/README.md

 ## How IBM Bob Was Used

-> IBM Bob (IBM's AI coding assistant) was the **primary development partner** for this project from day one.
+> IBM Bob (IBM's AI coding assistant) was the **primary development partner** for this project.

 Every sub-task, every file, and every bug fix in this project was planned, written, or diagnosed with IBM Bob.
 Specifically:

-- **Project architecture** — Bob designed the full stack (React frontend, Node.js backend, Supabase DB, Firebase Auth, watsonx.ai) and scaffolded every file from scratch
+- **Project architecture** — Bob designed the full stack (React frontend, Node.js backend, Supabase DB, Firebase Auth, watsonx.ai) and scaffolded every file
-- **All 9 sub-tasks** — Bob wrote the implementation for each sub-task end-to-end (see Development Journey below)
+- **All 9 sub-tasks** — After I developed a detailed prompt listing specific attributes I wanted to feature for the project, Bob wrote the implementation for each sub-task end-to-end (see Development Journey below)
-- **IBM infrastructure navigation** — When IBM Cloud Object Storage could not be provisioned on the SkillsBuild tier, Bob diagnosed the 403 errors, identified the missing Runtime service association, and discovered the Deployment Space workaround
+- **IBM infrastructure navigation** — Bob diagnosed 403 errors I encountered, identified the missing Runtime service association, and discovered the Deployment Space workaround
 - **Bug diagnosis** — Every runtime error (white screen crashes, CORS issues, Hugging Face DNS blocks, JSON truncation, COALESCE boolean bugs, Carbon Modal race conditions) was diagnosed and fixed by Bob
-- **UI design** — The full navy brand theme, animated feature carousel, sidebar tab system, AI processing popup, and all hover interactions were designed and implemented by Bob
-- **Token management** — Bob identified the cause of mid-JSON truncation (output token limit), redesigned the extraction sampling strategy, and added partial-recovery fallback logic
-- **This README** — written by Bob based on the full development history
+- **This README** — Most parts were written by IBM Bob based on the full development history.
+When starting new chats, I directed Bob to locate the ReadMe and Progress files to have context.

-Bob was not used as a search engine or autocomplete — it was used as a true engineering partner, making architectural decisions, writing production code, and adapting to real constraints as they emerged.

 ---